JCWasmx86/Conquer/docs/compiling.md

 git clone https://github.com/JCWasmx86/Conquer
 cd Conquer
 #Add -Pconquer.download=true to improve the build time (or if you don't have enough RAM)
+#Add -Pconquer.localJVM=true to download Java 16, in case you don't want to install it.
 ./gradlew assemble
 ```